LinuxJedi/linuxjedi.co.uk/content/blog/2017/01/26/maw-chap-4-writing-part.md

 above, we should have the same sum as the old, which is one.
 Eventually, we are left with two node, one of them is root.
 Now, we calculate the sum, which gives $1/2$.
 This is contradiction to the equality.

+\* ---- Note ---- *

+> This problem is called [Kraft–McMillan inequality](https://en.wikipedia.org/wiki/Kraft%E2%80%93McMillan_inequality),
+  which is one of fundamental theorem in Information theory.
+I find [this youtube playlist about information theory] is really good as an intro to the field because it doesn't make the material look very daunting and super technical, which some [lecture note](http://circuit.ucsd.edu/~yhk/ece154c-spr16/pdfs/LectureNotes01.pdf) manages to achieve.